Home > About Us

 Aluminum products and construction services are highly competitive.
 To be able to compete in the global market, the Company has made several efforts, among others, by increasing the number of production, quality control, cost efficiency and diversification of more valuable products into the alternative energy sector which is widely used as a frame and framework for solar panels for power generation.
 This is done by the Company to follow trends that are much needed and demanded by consumers, in terms of supporting energy savings that have an impact on pollution and global warming.

-The Whistle Blowing System (WBS) is a means of communication to report actions related to acts of violation or alleged violations, both against the law, code of ethics and/or conflicts of interest committed by the company's internal parties.
-The implementation of WBS is expected to be able to overcome the limitations of the internal control system and provide guarantees for early detection of violations that occur.
+The Whistle Blowing System (WBS) is a communication tool for reporting actions related to violations or suspected violations, whether of the law, code of ethics and/or conflicts of interest committed by internal company parties.
+The implementation of WBS is expected to be able to overcome the limitations of the internal control system and provide guarantees of early detection of violations that occur.

 Submission of Violation Reports

 Submission of violation reports is carried out in 2 ways, namely directly and indirectly.
-Directly by reporting directly to the Personnel, Security, Supervisor and Plant Manager.
+Directly by reporting directly to Personnel, Security, Supervisors and Plant Manager.
 Indirectly, namely reporting through other means such as suggestion boxes, email, telephone and mobile phones.

 Protection for Reporters

-The Company will ensure the safety of the whistleblower and the reporter will receive recognition and appreciation from the Company in the form of a thank you from the management and record the condition of the employee concerned with a separate assessment.
+The Company will guarantee the safety of the reporter and the reporter will receive recognition and appreciation from the Company in the form of thanks from management as well as recording the condition of the employee concerned with a separate assessment.

 Handling and the Party Managing Complaints